 It's worth sharing that when I started playing drums at age 10, I was probably THE worst drummer to ever pick up sticks.
 I mean, I stunk big time!
 I had absolutely no natural ability.
 I couldn’t even clap to the beat of songs on the radio.
 I’m not kidding!

 So no matter what your current ability is, I guarantee you I was worse!
 I got MUCH better though, and I can help you get better too!

 A Bit About Me

 I played drums and percussion throughout mid school and high school in the form of competitive marching band, concert band, symphonic band, and jazz band.
 I was an all-state percussionist, too.

 Unfortunately, we couldn't afford regular drum lessons, so I studied and listened and worked a lot on my own.
 Without weekly drum lessons though, I learned everything slowly, and the hard way!
 It's not the best approach.
 Sure, you can set goals and figure things out on your own, but a qualified teacher will get you there faster and with a much stronger foundation.

-I was fortunate to study with David Garibaldi, Luis Conte, Peter Donald, Dan Greco, Chuck Silverman, and many other amazing and inspiring teachers, and I participated in master classes with Jeff Porcaro, Alex Acuna, Ed Thigpen, Emil Richards and others.
+I was fortunate to study with David Garibaldi, Luis Conte, Peter Donald, Dan Greco, Chuck Silverman, and many other amazing and inspiring teachers, plus master classes with Jeff Porcaro, Alex Acuna, Ed Thigpen, Emil Richards and others.

-On top of the stellar percussion program, another great thing about Grove was that drummers were expected to learn music theory and harmony, and to compose music with melodies, chord progressions and structure.
+Another great thing about Grove was that drummers were expected to learn music theory and harmony, and to compose music with melodies, chord progressions and structure.
 I’m definitely a better musician for it.
-I still practice and use lots of things I learned at Grove.
+I still practice and use lots of what I learned at Grove.
 I’d like to pass some of that on to you.